VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### A1.2 Aggregate Mapped Unit Defined by Ownership (Contiguous)

 Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) defined parcel.
 This is a "contiguous" parcel definition.
-Separate parcels are grouped together by ownership for administrative purposes, primarily the sending of a single tax bill per owner per "parcel".
+Separate parcels are grouped together by ownership for administrative purposes.

-Depicted visually, a contiguous parcel definition means that the two parcels below, shown split with a dotted green line and both of which have the same owner, are drawn as the single outer rectangle.
+Depicted visually, a contiguous parcel definition means that the two abutting parcels below, shown split with a dotted green line and both of which have the same owner, are drawn as the single outer rectangle.
 This results as one "parcel" in the spatial data layer.

 ![image](https://github.com/user-attachments/assets/239c3a7e-e6f5-44cd-bb89-e8768e81a1da)

-Each of the two individual parts are considered "inactive" parcels, by practice only, and not uniformly across towns.
+One of the individual parts is to be considered an "inactive" parcel, but this is not uniformly tracked across towns.
+The other part is to be considered "active", but its status is also not tracked uniformly across towns.
+These result in data incompleteness that impact analysis as well as long-term change tracking.

 ### A1.3 Separate Mapped Unit, Defined by Practice